 - Make the records available for inspection or copying

-- Send copies to the requestor if payment has been received or waived
+- Send copies to the requester if payment has been received or waived

 - Provide a reasonable timeline of when the records will be available